 To make this concoction you'll need 5 common items found in your house:

 It is that simple.
-First, locate the area that you need cleaned, they fill a small spray bottle with 1 part vinegar to 2 parts water.
-Usually I put 2 cups of water for every cup of vinegar.
-They I add 2 tablespoons of dish soap to the mixture.
+First, locate the area that you need to be cleaned, they fill a small spray bottle with 1 part vinegar to 2 parts water.
+Usually, I put 2 cups of water for every cup of vinegar.
+Then I add 2 tablespoons of dish soap to the mixture.
 This is optional (but very nice) but I add my favorite scented oil to give the area a nice fresh scent (usually tea tree oil).